 On the other hand, coding does have a lot of benefits.
-One definition of the word "leverage" is the amount of output you can get from a given period of time.
+A person’s “leverage” is the amount of output they can get from a given period of time.
 People who know how to code have a huge amount of this kind of leverage, and can get a lot of output from each unit of time they put in.
 This is why software engineers get paid so much.

 These three factors are surprisingly powerful, and are why the most valuable companies in the world are now tech companies.